Shubhamdubey2111/network-science-tutorial/README.md

-# Network Science
+# Social Network Analysis
-This repository contains all the programs related to [Network Science](https://en.wikipedia.org/wiki/Network_science).
+This repository contains all the program source codes writteen while I was learning Social Network Analysis.